At Golden Ears Audiology Clinic, We provide Paediatric testing for children over the age of 3 years.

 Frequently Asked Questions

-If you child is showinng signs of hearing loss discussed on the Left side, they may need a hearing test.
+If you child is showing signs of hearing loss discussed on the Left side, they may need a hearing test.

-Do you remove ear wax for children at Golden Ears?
+Do you provide ear wax removal for children?

-We offer microsuction for children at our clinic.
+We offer microsuction for children from the age of 3 years at our clinic.
 Please contact us to discuss your requirements.

 This involves conditioning a child to engage in a play task such as putting men in a boat, building a tower etc when a sound is introduced through headphones, to measure their hearing levels.